saQult/koolchanger/README.md

 ## ✅ ToDo
 A lot of stuff actually 😅
-1. Cleanup code
+- Cleanup code
-2. Custom skins support
+- Custom skins support
-3. cslol manager integration
+- cslol manager integration
-4. Fix that installations makes ur pc boom
+- Fix that installation skins and chromas makes ur pc boom
-5. Fix A LOT of bugs
+- Fix A LOT of bugs
-6. **Implement real-time skin installation, not just downloading all at once**
-7. Auto update all skins and champions repo
+- Auto update all skins and champions repo

 ---